DJSeb/kernel-shark-sebanek-gh-mirror/Naps/README.md

 ## Features
 - Plugin will visualise naps as rectangles between events *sched/sched_switch* & either *sched/sched_waking* or *couplebreak/sched_waking\[target\]*.
 This is chosen during plugin's load per data stream, by detection of couplebreak's on/off status in each stream.
 If couplebreak is inactive, the sched-generated event will be used, otherwise couplebreak's generated target event will.
 - Plugin will color the nap rectangles using information from previous state of the task and its PID.
-PID-color is determined internally by KernelShark, Plugin only accesses it and uses it for the rectangle's outlines.
+PID-color is determined internally by KernelShark, Plugin only accesses it and uses it for the rectangle's outlines, if the experimental coloring option was checked in Plugin's configuration.
 Color from the previous state is used to fill the shape's insides.
 It is chosen via to a state-to-color mapping as follows:
   - Uninterruptible disk sleep -> red
   - Idle -> Yellow
   - Parked -> Orange